torbendury/torbendury.github.io/_posts/2022-01-23-utilize-yaml-structures-when-using-terraform.md

 ---
 layout: post
-title: Manage recurring resources with Terraform and YAML
+title: Manage Recurring Resources With Terraform and YAML
-categories: [Cloud, Infrastructure, Terraform, YAML, Infrastructure as Code, IaC, Templating]
+categories: [Public Cloud, Terraform]
 ---

 Managing many cloud resources of the same type?
 Use Terraform `for_each` directive in combination with YAML templating!